mec560sbu/mec560sbu.github.io/_posts/2016-09-25-Opt_control.markdown

 ### Conclusion

 In this lesson we went over some concepts of optimal control.
 We saw how to develop optimal control for linear systems, then looked into designing optimal control under state and control constraints using multiple shooting method.
-Multiple shooting has one disadvantage that we need to define velocity and position both, which results in \\(2 N_grid \times N_{position}\\) variables.
+Multiple shooting has one disadvantage that we need to define velocity and position both, which results in \\(2 N_{grid} \times N_{position}\\) variables.
 However, we did not impose any strict conditions on the state variables.
 If we approximated postion variables by smooth polynomials whose derivatives are equal at knot points, then the velocity variables are derivative of position variables, and one set of dynamic constraints are satisfied.
 Therefore, only additional constraint left to satisfy is the second order condition relating acceleration to position and velocity variables.
 This technique is called direct collocation, which we will discuss in the next class.